 - Instead of Packages, open the Spotify folder.

-Now, you can restart Spotify and see if it’s starting to respond.
+- Now, you can restart Spotify and see if it’s starting to respond.

-- Go to Options.
+- Go to Settings and select Apps.

 - Scroll down to find the Reset section.

 - If Spotify still doesn’t work, you can click on the Reset button.
 Resetting will delete app data, including your preferences and sign-in details.

 When none of the fixes can make your Spotify application responsive, you can uninstall and reinstall it.
 Find the app from the search bar, right-click on it, and choose Uninstall.
 Later, you can install it from the Microsoft Store or Spotify website.

 For Spotify users on a web browser, you can simply log out and log back in.